 When you are also starting a construction project, you, as a contractor or a design or building professional entity, need a skilled lawyer who knows insurance law, city ordinances or building codes, and other statutory regulations.

 Since this is beyond your expertise, being in a construction business or firm, you can leave the legalities in the hands of your counsel.
-Other laws that you would need to consider are zoning, land use regulations, environmental policies, and labor safety laws.
+Other laws that you would need to consider are zoning, land use regulations, environmental policies, and labour safety laws.

-Solving Business Disputes and Conflict
+Solving Business Disputes and Conflicts

 On your side, as the client, a construction lawyer can prepare notices and liens due to non-payment of the one you entered into the construction project with.
 This is to enforce what is stipulated within the agreement.
 This will also ensure that you will be compensated for the work performed throughout the operation.

-Dealing with Labor Disputes
+Dealing with Labour Disputes

 A competent legal counsel will assist you when dealing with such matters by objectively evaluating the options and route of action to solve these disputes.
 A compromise is always an excellent solution to avoid litigation, which might be costly and even halt the project itself.